Gatta Kusthi

-Gatta Kusthi is a 2022 Indian Tamil-language romantic sports comedy drama film written and directed by Chella Ayyavu.
+Gatta Kusthi is a 2022 Indian Tamil-language sports comedy drama film written and directed by Chella Ayyavu.
 It was jointly produced by Ravi Teja, Vishnu Vishal, Shubhra and Aryan Ramesh through the companies RT Team Works and Vishnu Vishal Studioz.
 The film stars Vishnu Vishal and Aishwarya Lekshmi, while Karunas, Munishkanth, and Kaali Venkat play supporting roles.
 The film's songs and background score were composed by Justin Prabhakaran.
 The story is set against the backdrop of submission wrestling form gatta gusthi.

 It was shot extensively across Tamil Nadu including Tenkasi, Chennai, Pallavaram, Courtallam, Ambasamudram, Pollachi and Kerala including Alappuzha and Palakkad.
 The film was released in theatres on 2 December 2022.
 The film received positive reviews from critics and became a commercial success.
+A sequel Gatta Kusthi 2 was released in 2026.

 Plot

 Keerthi is a champion wrestler.
 Though she's supported by her uncle Ganesan, her own parents don't want to her to wrestle, because it makes getting her married much harder.
 Keerthi also refuses grooms who ask for dowry from her family.
 Ganesan is visiting his friend Ratnam, who is trying to find a match for his nephew Veera, who is demanding of what he wants in a wife: he wants her to be submissive, have long hair, and not be more educated than he is (he only completed eighth standard).
 Wanting to help Keerthi and her family, he proposes an alliance between her and Veera.
 Though Keerthi is furious about the conditions she has to pretend to be, she reluctantly agrees to appease her father.
 When they meet, Veera is immediately besotted by Keerthi.
-When he refuses to accept a dowry to marry her, Keerthi also becomes fond of Veera.
+When he refuses to accept a dowry to marry her, Keerthi accepts Veera.
 The two marry, and settle in his hometown.

 Veera gets into a dispute with local political leader Dass, and he puts Ratnam in jail and threatens Keerthi.
 When they visit a temple, Dass attacks Veera, and he gets cornered, but Keerthi comes to his rescue, revealing her true self.
 She warns Dass that he has to go through her to hurt Veera.
 Keerthi becomes revered in the village, while Veera meekly follows her lead, afraid of getting hurt by her.
 Ratnam is released from prison, and finds out about Keerthi.
-He goes to her home and insults her new respected status and persona, causing Keerthi to slap him in anger.
-Hearing that Keerthi slapped Veera and not knowing the reason, Veera slaps Keerthi.
+He goes to her home and insults her new respected status and persona, causing Keerthi to slap him in anger and not knowing the reason, Veera slaps Keerthi.
 Upset, Keerthi leaves home with Ganesan, and is taken back to her parents' house until Veera comes to his senses.